serenafrancisco/DrugTagger/README.md

 - SMILES,
 - Description (in this case limited to 75 characters)

 To circumvent GitHub size limits, the present Jupyter Notebook parses a shrinked version of the DrugBank XML database (drugbank_short.xml), which includes only 3 small molecules (DB01076, DB01698, DB12457).
-Once you cloned the present repository, download the latest version of the Drugbank database and modify
+Once you cloned the present repository, download the latest version of the Drugbank database and modify the script at line 56 accordingly.

 You will be asked to specify the path of the TXT file containing the DrugBank IDs of interest (one ID per line) as well as the pathname of the output file (which in this case is set to TSV format).